About the Whistleblower Program

 The BCSC will only call you as a witness at a hearing with your permission.
 The BCSC will only enter your documents into evidence if they do not reveal your identity or if we have your permission.
 The BCSC has no control over whether someone else calls you as a witness or enters your documents into evidence.

-Are Whistleblowers Protected against Retaliation?
+Are Whistleblowers Protected Against Retaliation?

 The Securities Act prohibits anyone from retaliating against a whistleblower solely for having provided information to the BCSC.
 Retaliation includes: